janephp/janephp/documentation/components/OpenAPI.rst

 OpenAPI
 =======

-Jane OpenAPI is a library to generate, in PHP, an http client and its associated models and serializers from a `OpenAPI`_ specification: version 2 or 3.
+Jane OpenAPI is a library to generate, in PHP, an HTTP client and its associated models and serializers from a `OpenAPI`_ specification: version 2 or 3.
 Jane supports both OpenAPI v2 & v3.
 Depending on your OpenAPI version, the command line will detect which version to use and if this version is actually installed in your dependencies.

 Installation
 ------------